Historia Mundum

 An 1860 painting by Remigio Legat depicting the Battle of Calatafimi, in which Garibaldi’s Red Shirts faced the Kingdom of the Two Sicilies.
 Public domain image.

-The unification of Italy as a single independent state, a process known as the Risorgimento, stemmed from a complex and tumultuous series of events that spanned several decades in the 19th century.
-The Italians were historically subjugated by foreign powers, and they began to assert their right to independence in response to this predicament.
-During the Revolutions of 1848, there were widespread revolts in support of liberal principles.
-Because all of them failed, the revolutionaries decided to join forces to achieve independence — and only later sort out their ideological differences.
-The creation of Italy was spurred by the Kingdom of Piedmont and its Prime Minister Camillo Cavour.
-He garnered international support for independence and triggered a series of wars and uprisings that would ultimately make it a reality in 1861 and in 1870.
+The Risorgimento turned a divided peninsula into a single Italian kingdom through revolution, diplomacy, and war.
+The unification of Italy as a single independent state stemmed from a complex series of events that spanned several decades in the 19th century.
+Italians had long lived under foreign or regional powers, and nationalists began to assert a right to independence in response.
+During the Revolutions of 1848, widespread revolts supported liberal principles.
+Because those revolts failed, revolutionaries increasingly tried to join forces to achieve independence and sort out ideological differences later.
+The creation of Italy was spurred by the Kingdom of Piedmont and its Prime Minister Camillo Cavour, who gathered international support and triggered wars and uprisings that made unification real in 1861 and 1870.

 Summary of the Risorgimento